|

 missing or stolen goods for half their value -- and takes his retirement

+in installments.
 The 6-foot-4, 205-pound, heavily-muscled McGee has sandy hair, blue eyes,

 a deep tan and a winning smile.
 (Rod Taylor's not as tall or burly, but the